 Keith Villa, who created the tasty Blue Moon Belgian Wheat Ale for the company, says that he wants to brew a cannabis beer that beer connoisseurs will love.
 Villa was a MillerCoors employee for more than 30 years and has become an advocate for the cannabis plant since retiring.

 Villa wants to brew 3 different beers by removing the alcohol and infusing extracts from cannabis.
 Villa envisions brewing a light beer, a stout, and a wheat beer by partnering up with a company called Ebbu in Colorado.
 Ebbu is a company that extracts cannabis and analyzes its compounds.

-Scientists for Ebbu conducted double-blind taste-tests on consumers for several years and they now say that their technology has perfected incorporating feelings of euphoria and relaxation in their extractions.
+Scientists for Ebbu conducted double-blind taste-tests on consumers for several years and they now say that their technology has perfected incorporating the positive feelings associated with marijuana in their extractions.
 The effect in Villa's beer is meant to mirror the happy feeling from alcohol without the negative effects of alcohol.
-Developers say that consumers will feel the effects of the cannabis beer at the same pace they would if they were consuming an alcoholic beer.

 Other Companies Are Jumping On Board

 Cannabis-infused beer is quickly becoming a trend, and beer executives are switching gears.
 Constellation Brands Inc., the company that distributes Corona, has partnered with the Canopy Growth Corporation to make cannabis-infused drinks.
 Canopy Growth is a medical marijuana company in Canada and Constellation Brands have invested more than $190 million the company.

 The former chief marketing officer for Anheuser-Busch, Chris Burggraeve, also invested in cannabis, joining the board of the GreenRush Group, a marijuana delivery company.
 Burggraeve also founded a company that makes pre-rolled joints called Toast.